dancer1325/opensearch-documentation/_install-and-configure/install-opensearch/docker.md

 ```
 {% include copy.html %}

-When you add TLS certificates to your OpenSearch nodes with Docker Compose volumes, you should also include a custom `opensearch.yml` file that defines those certificates.
-For example:
+When you add TLS certificates to your OpenSearch nodes with Docker Compose volumes,
+you should also include a custom `opensearch.yml` file that defines those certificates
+* For example:
 ```yml
 volumes:
   - ./root-ca.pem:/usr/share/opensearch/config/root-ca.pem